 How much of an increase will there be to the stormwater rate?

-The City has maintained the same stromwater rate for 10 years.
-The stormwater rate is increasing from $3.22 to $6.12.
+The stormwater rate is increasing from $6.12 to $7.62.
 Stormwater rates, charges and fees will be updated each year based on the Florida Public Service Commission (FPSC) Annual Price Index.

 How can I save money on my monthly utility bill?

 Simply put, the less water you use the more you save on your bill.
 The City offers a number of programs that are designed to help you conserve water, thereby lowering your utility bill.
 Learn more about conservation here.